 These really are multi-functional devices.
 Monitor a printer and get a timelapse.
 Monitor a room.
 Monitor a baby’s room (another use mine have), or monitor outside your house.
 These devices have so many uses.
 For the price, they are really hard to beat.

 Welcome home to freshly printed part

 Now, when I get home, I will have a couple of shipping containers finished so I can get some photos of, and show them off.
 This is all thanks to my remote printing setup.
 All of the software is free for all of this.
-You will have to pick up a Rapsberry Pi and Camera for Octoprint.
+You will have to pick up a Raspberry Pi 3 B+ or Rapsberry Pi 4 and Camera for Octoprint.
+(As of Jan 2023, the Raspberry Pis are STILL very expensive and very difficult to get).
 The remote control power outlet is something else you must buy.
-Finally I did pick up a 10′ USB cord to power my Raspberr Pi.
+Finally I did pick up a long USB cord to power my Raspberry Pi 3.
+If using a Raspberry Pi 4, you will need a USB A to USB C or USB C to USB C depending on how you connect it.
 It makes life easier to be able to move your print server around and also helps to place the camera easier.
 This really is a very convenient setup.
 Heck, I live in a 2 story house.
 There are times I do this from my computer down stairs, and never touch the printer until the print job is done.
 If you have any questions about this setup, please let me know.
 Not all of my 3D Printers are hooked up to this setup, but my workhorse 3D Printers are.